DARIAH-ERIC/nerd-wp/README.md

 # Install (manually)
 1. Upload directory `nerd-wp` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+# Add the plugin Widget
+1. Once in the admin section, go to the Widget section and add the NERD WP Widget to your sidebar
+1. You may also modify the title of the Widget

 # How does it work?